 “Take what you want, God said to man, and pay for it.”
 (Spanish proverb)

 Every business has to price what it sells.
 It is inescapable, yet also deeply misunderstood.
-This session explains that managers mostly characterise pricing as a dry, tactical exercise in “running the numbers.”
+This session explains that managers mostly characterize pricing as a tactical afterthought—an exercise in “running the numbers” that follows and is independent of the value-creating activities in the organization.
 In fact, pricing decisions are as much about creativity and strategy as they are about dollars and cents.
-And prices shape a market as much as they mark the value of a sale.
-Ultimately, the problem in organisations is often one of scope: there are multiple challenges and perspectives that must be recognised and tackled in order to improve this basic business skill.
-Getting all of it right can reveal unexpected opportunities to capture, communicate and even grow value in the eyes of paying customers.
+And prices educate and stimulate a market as much as they mark the value of a sale.
+Ultimately, the problem among managers is one of scope: there are multiple challenges and perspectives that must be recognized and tackled in order to improve this basic business skill.
+Getting all of it right can reveal unexpected opportunities to capture, communicate, and even grow value in the eyes of paying customers.

 “The buck stops here.”
 (Harry Truman)

-Customer orientation is the defining mantra of the 21st century organisation.
-We have been trained to see the market from the eyes of those we serve, thinking in terms of solutions rather than products and services.
-Yet even the most customer-loving enterprise reverts to old habits when it comes to turning value into money it can bank—rather than taking a hard look at customers and what they need and want, we take a hard look at what we make.
-Given today’s technologies and a growing interest in transparency and accountability, this has become a problem.
-The result is fascinating: albeit at different speeds, just about every industry that I can think of is heading toward a form of compensation that rewards real, tangible outcomes.
+Customer centricity is the defining mantra of the 21st century organization.
+We have been trained to see the market from the eyes of those we serve, thinking in terms of “solutions” rather than products and services.
+Yet even the most customer-loving enterprise reverts to old habits when it comes to turning value into cash—rather than taking a hard look at customers and what they need and want, we take a hard look at what we make.
+Given today’s technologies and the opportunity from greater accountability, this has become a problem.
+The result is fascinating: albeit at different speeds, just about every industry one can think of is heading toward a form of compensation that rewards real, tangible outcomes.
 The session describes this reality via several examples, providing a roadmap and straightforward advice on how to orchestrate a revenue strategy fit for the digital times we live in.

 “There are two fools for every market: one asks for too little, the other for too much.”
 (Russian proverb)